-If there is one thing I love, it's a Farmer's Market and luckily, here in the Cotswolds we have many.
-Yet there is a particular award-winning and, (what is known as) one of the best and busiest farmer's markets in the UK.
-It's a real favourite of mine - take a tour with me around Stroud Farmer's Market.
+If there is one thing I love, it’s a farmer’s market and luckily, here in the Cotswolds we have many.
+Yet there is a particular award-winning (and one of the best and busiest) farmer’s markets in the UK.
+It’s a real favourite of mine - take a tour with me around Stroud Farmer’s Market.

 We have my father in law staying with us this week.

-Having travelled over from Canada, as soon as he landed on our doorstep we knew what he'd want for dinner - a good and spicy curry!
-This morning however he was looking for food that felt a bit more "local" and English (he wanted a taste of home), so only a Farmer's Market would suffice to satisfy that craving.
-So we headed out to Stroud Farmer's Market, one of my favourite places to mooch around on a Saturday morning.
+Having travelled over from Canada, as soon as he landed on our doorstep we knew what he’d want for dinner - a good and spicy curry.
+However this morning he was looking for food that felt a bit more “local” and English (he wanted a taste of home), so only a Farmer’s Market would suffice to satisfy that craving.
+So we duly headed out to Stroud, one of our favourite places to mooch around on a Saturday morning.

-There were two things that I definitely had to buy - a good stinky cheese, and the perfect basket for shopping and bringing in my own home grown produce from the vegetable patch.
+There were two things that I definitely had on my list to pick up - a good stinky cheese, and the perfect basket for shopping and bringing in my own home grown produce from the vegetable patch.
 (Just so you know, you can never have too many baskets. #basketlove is a real thing).
 There’s so much wonderful things on sale it can be overwhelming to choose what looks best.
 Remember to take your own basket or re-usable shopping bag - I only advise you make it a big one.

-If there is one sure-fire way to my husband's heart, it is with a chocolate brownie.
-Seriously, we stood at this stall for about 10 minutes while he ummed and ahhed over which flavour to choose.
-I'm sure he'd have wanted them all but I'm not keen on promoting pre-diabetes so he was only allowed a couple - to share.
+If there is one sure-fire way to my husband’s heart, it’s with a chocolate brownie.
+We stood at this stall for about 10 minutes while he ummed and ahhed over which flavour to choose.
+I’m sure he’d have wanted them all but I’m not keen on promoting pre-diabetes so he was only allowed a couple - to share.

 Suffice to say, having stolen a bite - it was well worth the wait for his mind to be made up.